dsdanielpark/Gemini-API/README.md

 # GeminiClient = Gemini(auto_cookies=True) # Or use auto_cookies paprameter
 ```

+#### Auto Cookie Update
+For `auto_cookie` to be set to `True`, Gemini WebUI must be active in the browser.
+The [browser_cookie3](https://github.com/borisbabic/browser_cookie3) enables automatic cookie collection, though updates may not be complete yet.

 > [!IMPORTANT]
 >  **If the session connects successfully and `generate_content` runs well, CLOSE Gemini website.** If Gemini web stays open in the browser, cookies may expire faster.